Golem-Base/docs/getting_started.md

 Tip: If you're running an older version of docker, make sure you either have [docker-compose installed](https://docs.docker.com/compose/install/standalone/), in which case you'll use the `docker-compose` command; or update to the latest version of docker, in which case you'll use the `docker compose` command.

-## Installing Golem-Base Op-Geth
+## Installing Golem-base-geth

-In order to run Golem-Base Op-Geth inside Docker, you'll need to clone the repository from GitHub.
+In order to run Golem-base-geth inside Docker, you'll need to clone the repository from GitHub.
 For that, you can either clone it, which requires git, or download and unzip it.

 If you prefer to clone it, you'll need to have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Then in your shell, switch to a folder you want to hold the Golem-Base Op-Geth folder, and type:
+Then in your shell, switch to a folder you want to hold the Golem-base-geth folder, and type:

 git clone https://github.com/Golem-Base/golembase-op-geth.git

-Or, alternatively, you can download and unzip the code; to do so, head over to the [golem-base-op-geth repository](https://github.com/Golem-Base/golembase-op-geth) and click the green Code button; in the panel that opens, click Download ZIP.
+Or, alternatively, you can download and unzip the code; to do so, head over to the [Golem-base-geth repository](https://github.com/Golem-Base/golembase-op-geth) and click the green Code button; in the panel that opens, click Download ZIP.
 From there, unzip the file into a folder of your choice.

-## Running Golem-Base Op-Geth
+## Running Golem-base-geth

 Switch to the root folder of the code you just installed.
 Verify that you're in the folder that contains the file called `docker-compose.yml`.